helvalius/photon-docker/README.md

 Run [https://github.com/komoot/photon](https://github.com/komoot/photon) 0.2.2 in a docker container.

 Uses phusion/baseimage (Ubuntu 14.04).
 Requires a running nominatim for data import.
+It is built to work together with https://registry.hub.docker.com/u/helvalius/nominatim-docker-development/ .
 The embedded ES database is not exposed as volumes and thus data is removed if container is removed.

 # Building